mstachowsky/Klein-Clientside/README.md

 You write your own books using a basic text editor.
 The file is a markdown file with modified syntax (see below), so it would be a \*.md file.
 Once you've written the file, you use the JSON parser (see below)  to parse it into a "book", or \*.bk, file.
 Klein fetches the book file and any resources, such as images and videos, on page load.

+### Web Server

+Klein was developped using Python version 3.8.4 and Django version 3.0.8, to ensure the functionality of Klein, the latest versions are recommended on your device.
+Older versions may be sufficient, but they have not been tested.

+To set up Klein on your device, simply clone this repository into the location of your choice.
+To run the server open a terminal at the root of the repository and move into the `serverside` folder and run the following command:
+  >> python manage.py runserver
+This will start the web server at a default port of 8000, if you require the server to be run on a different port run the following command instead:
+  >> python manage.py runserver portNumber

 ## Klein's Components

-Klein consists of three components: a python script for converting the content, a Javascript/css/html web front-end, and a Django server to display the content.
+Klein consists of three components: a python script for converting the content, a Javascript/css/html web front-end, and a Django web server to display the content.

 ### The Python to JSON Parser